Carpenter Bee Exterminator in McKinney TX

 Never plug an active hole.
 A sealed-in bee chews a new exit, and the young already inside emerge the following season, so plugging before treating doubles the holes instead of ending them.
 The order matters: treat first, wait until the wood goes quiet, then seal every hole with filler bees cannot chew back through.
 Sealed, treated holes also shut out next spring's females, who go looking for last year's tunnels first.

-The honest math: a single Carpenter Bee Annihilation visit clears the bees drilling your wood today.
+The honest math on carpenter bee control.
+A single Carpenter Bee Annihilation visit clears the bees drilling your wood today.
 A quarterly plan clears that and adds a spring re-check of the fence, deck, and eaves, right when the new generation comes back looking for old tunnels.
 For homes with a cedar fence or a pergola near a greenbelt, recurring is the only model that actually holds the line.

 Carpenter bee pressure runs hardest where cedar fences, pergolas, and bare wood trim meet greenbelts and mature trees, exactly what Collin County subdivisions are built around.
 We dispatch daily across all 14 service cities.